-- 1. Find an accompanist well before your recital date.
+1. Find an accompanist well before your recital date.
 A limited number of accompanists are available through the music department.
-If you aren't proactive in finding an accompanist, you may have to search outside of the school of music. - 2.
-Give your accompanist sufficient time to prepare and get them music early (at least 2 weeks before your first meeting).
+If you aren't proactive in finding an accompanist, you may have to search outside of the school of music to find a collaborator. - 2.
+Give your accompanist sufficient time to prepare and get them music early (2 (two) weeks before your first read at a minimum).
 Anticipate time to order your music. - 3.
 Make sure you have adequate rehearsal time with your accompanist.
 As a general rule, you should plan for 2 rehearsals alone with your accompanist, 1 rehearsal with your studio professor present and a dress rehearsal.
-6. Horn Techniques Component This requirement is part of an effort to ensure that those horn students who are not earning a B.M. in Education have gained the necessary knowledge of teaching the horn, and basic horn functions, that will enable them to give lessons successfully and knowledgeably.
+6. Horn Techniques Component This requirement is part of an effort to ensure that those horn students who are not getting a B.M. in Education have gained the necessary knowledge of teaching the horn, and basic horn functions, that will enable them to give lessons successfully and knowledgeably.
 This refers specifically to those students getting a B.A. or a B.M. degree, or to those who for whatever reason would receive the B.M.E. degree without taking the class in high brass techniques.
-Even though you may not be working toward a music major, you will be called upon at some point to teach a horn lesson.
-7. Suggested Course of study by Academic Year (Freshman year) All major scales and arpeggios (1st sem. any speed, 2nd sem. at designated speed).
+Even though the student may not be getting an education degree or a music major, they will be called upon at some point to teach a horn lesson.
+This should occur during the students last two semesters of residence.
+7. Written Paper Component Each student must write one paper on any subject concerning the horn.
+The paper, eight pages in length, is due at the end of the third year.
+The purposes of the assignment are 1) to assess and improve writing skills, 2) to learn more about the horn, and 3) to become acquainted with the ISU library and to improve library skills.
+Full details of these papers will be given to each student separately.
+8. Suggested Course of study by Academic Year (Freshman year) All major scales and arpeggios (1st sem. any speed, 2nd sem. at designated speed).
 Fundamentals of embouchure and tone production, correct breathing habits, special studies for range, tonguing and flexibility.
 Introduction to transposition, hand stopping.
 Construction and maintenance of the horn.
 Introduction to the harmonic (overtone) series.
 Texts: